Skip to main content

 • “Many of the critical character development scenes feel unearned or happen out of nowhere.”

-• “It's similar to Persona 5's bad ending, where you effectively just have the main character make an extremely out of character last second choice that ignores whatever character development he had for the whole game.”
+• “It's similar to Persona 5's bad ending, where the main character makes an extremely out of character last-second choice that ignores whatever character development he had throughout the game.”

 • monetization